A Unique Education

 Anglophone students to whom French is taught as a second language within an English-language school.

 French-language schools are educational establishments in their own right where students live and learn in French.
-They are managed by one of the 12 French-language school boards in Ontario.
+They are managed by one of the 12 French-language school boards in Ontario (8 catholic school boards and 4 public school boards ).
 All subjects are taught in French except for English, which is taught following the same curriculum as in English-language schools.

 French immersion programs are offered by English-language school boards within English-language schools.
 Immersion programs teach French as a second language.
 In addition, at least two other subjects are taught in French.